Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 At this time we do not accept applications electronically.
 Please complete the applications by hand or electronically then sign, and deliver with the application fee to the Department of Planning and Development in person or by mail.
 Applications may also be emailed to Taylor Burdin and paid for over the phone by credit card.
 If you choose to go this route, please contact Taylor at 725-6660, ext.
 4023 so she is aware that your application is coming and it is not disregarded as spam.
 Please be aware that credit cards are charged an additional 2.5% user fee.

 Please download and complete the appropriate application, as each Major Development Review, Minor Development Review and Special Permit have different requirements.
-Please email Jared Woolston, Town Planner, or call 207-725-6660, for further details or to be placed on the Planning Board agenda, during normal business hours.
+Please email Matt Panfil, Director of Planning and Development, or call 207-725-6660, for further details or to be placed on the Planning Board agenda, during normal business hours.

 The Building Permit Application form (PDF) lists and explains all of the documentation required, including: